shader-slang/slang/docs/proposals/006-artifact-container-format.md

 Another possible way of doing the association is via a directory structure.
 The directory might contain the 'manifest' for that directory.

-Given that we want the format to represent a file system, and that we would want it to be easy and intuitive how to manipulate the represtation, using a single manifest is probably ruled out.
+Given that we want the format to represent a file system, and that we would want it to be easy and intuitive how to manipulate the representation, using a single manifest is probably ruled out.
 It remains to be seen which is preferable in practice, but it seems likely that using 'associated files' is probably the way to go.

 ## How to represent data

 As previously discussed, unless there is a very compelling reason not to we want to use representations that are open standards and easy to use.
 We also need such representations to be resilient to changes.
-It is important that file formats can be human readable or easily changable into something that is human readable.
+It is important that file formats can be human readable or easily changeable into something that is human readable.
 For these reasons, JSON seems to be a good option for our main 'meta data' representation.
 Additionally Slang already has a JSON system.

 If it was necessary to have meta data stored in a more compressed format we could consider also supporting [BSON](https://en.wikipedia.org/wiki/BSON).
 Conversion between BSON and JSON can be made quickly and simply.
 BSON is a well known and used standard.